 Length of stay

 I would recommend staying in Bali for one week or more.
-It’s the kind of destination where you’d want to spend a decent amount of time, relax and rejuvinate.
+It’s the kind of destination where you’d want to spend a decent amount of time, relax and rejuvenate.

-Bali is fantastic for hotels and you will easily be able to find luxury properties for a low cost.
-During my visited I stayed at Ramayana Resort and Spa in Kuta and Padma Resort and Spa in Ubud.
+Bali is fantastic for hotels and you will easily be able to find luxury properties at a low cost.
+During my visit, I stayed at Ramayana Resort and Spa in Kuta and Padma Resort and Spa in Ubud.
 This allowed me to see two different aspects of the island and I felt I had an incredible experience as a result.

-General Tips for a Multi Destination Trip to SE Asia
+General tips for a multi-destination trip to South East Asia

 - If you plan to see a lot and don’t have much time, then do as much research as possible before your trip.